rocketechgroup/dbt-container-for-bigquery/README.md

 - Works for both local development and for production.

 ## Prerequisites
+### Software required
 1. Have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed
 1. Have Python 3.6+ installed

+### Permissions required
+The following permissions are required in order to run DBT using Service Account Impersonation.
+> DEV
+1. Create a service account just for DBT (with no keys) on a GCP project with the name `dbt-user@<your gcp project id>.iam.gserviceaccount.com`.
+1. Grant it necessary permission to write to BigQuery and run BigQuery jobs (usually `roles/bigquery.dataEditor` and `roles/bigquery.jobUser`).
+1. Grant the `dbt-user` service account `roles/iam.serviceAccountUser` and `roles/iam.serviceAccountTokenCreator` to the group your GCP user belongs to under https://console.cloud.google.com/iam-admin/serviceaccounts?authuser=1&project=`<your gcp project id>`.
+Do not grant these two roles at project level.
+> PROD

+This would be exactly the same on PROD with the exception that `roles/iam.serviceAccountUser` and `roles/iam.serviceAccountTokenCreator` should be granted to an appropriate service account instead of a GCP user group.
+For example, this would be the Cloud Composer service account if the container is used with Cloud Composer via [Kubernetes Pod Operator](https://cloud.google.com/composer/docs/how-to/using/using-kubernetes-pod-operator)

 ## Get Started
 ### Clone the repository